adekbadek/amp-mm/README.md

 ### Scripts

-- Non-amp JS is not allowed at all.
+- Non-AMP JS is not allowed at all.
 Either [find](https://www.ampproject.org/docs/reference/extended.html) (or create) an AMP component or don't use AMP.

+## How to use this project

+- Declare if a page should be also build as AMP page in the frontmatter (by default, it's not)
+- Custom helpers:
+  - `amp_img()` - in the non-AMP version, it will output a regular image tag
+  - `is_amp()`